ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 ## The relationship between CFEE and Kubernetes

-CFEE - as an application platform - runs on some form of dedicated or shared virtual infrastructure.
+As an application platform, CFEE runs on some form of dedicated or shared virtual infrastructure.
 For many years, developers thought little about the underlying Cloud Foundry platform because IBM managed it for them.
 With CFEE, you are not only a developer writing Cloud Foundry applications but also an operator of the Cloud Foundry platform.
 This is because CFEE is deployed on an IBM Kubernetes cluster that you control.

 While Cloud Foundry developers may be new to Kubernetes, there are many concepts they both share.
 Like Cloud Foundry, Kubernetes isolates applications into containers, which run inside a Kubernetes construct called a pod.
 Similar to application instances, pods can have multiple copies (called replica sets) with application load balancing provided by Kubernetes.
 The Cloud Foundry `GetStartedNode` application you deployed earlier runs inside the `diego-cell-0` pod.
 To support high availability, another pod `diego-cell-1` would run on a separate Kubernetes worker node.
 Because these Cloud Foundry apps run "inside" Kuberenetes, you can also communicate with other Kubernetes microservices using Kuberenetes-based networking.
 The following sections will help illustrate the relationships between CFEE and Kubernetes in more detail.